nccgroup/xendbg/README.md

 ### Automatically

-Ubuntu users can simply install by running `install.sh` in the root of the project (see also [`build.sh`](./build.sh)).
-The script will install the necessary packages, build third-party dependencies, and finally build and install `xendbg`.
+Ubuntu users can easily build and install `xendbg` by running `install.sh` in the root of the project (see also [`build.sh`](./build.sh)).
+The script will install the necessary packages, pull and build the third-party dependencies, and finally build and install `xendbg`.

 ### Manually

-`xendbg` depends on the following packages.
-Exact names may differ on other systems; these are from Ubuntu.
-Note that `xendbg` must be built via `clang` with `libc++`, as it uses C++17 features whose implementations differ slightly from their equivalents in `libstdc++`.
+`xendbg` depends on the packages listed below.
+Exact names may differ on non-Ubuntu systems; these are from Ubuntu.
+Note that `xendbg` must be built with `clang` and `libc++`, as it uses C++17 features for which the `libstdc++` implementations are known to differ depending on the version of GCC.

 ```
 libcapstone-dev